-It is well documented that I love climbing and other sports, and eight years ago after months of suffering excruciating pain in my right hip, I was diagnosed with Osteoarthritis.
+It is well documented that I love climbing and other sports, and in 2007 after months of suffering excruciating pain in my right hip, I was diagnosed with Osteoarthritis.
 Doctors told to come back in 15 years for a hip replacement.

 As the pain got progressively worse I wondered how long I could take Cocodamol, Paracetamol, Ibuprofen and Tramadol to keep me going.
 I even suffered Anaphylaxia after a prescribed drug didn’t agree with me.
 At the time I was working on a Duke of Edinburgh Expedition in the Lake District, and have never felt so vulnerable or close to death.
 I was helpless from the time it took to get to Penrith hospital until they administered Adrenalin which brought my heart rate up from 44 to 98 within seconds, and my body into uncontrollable convulsions.